- How does it work?

 As you use SRE, it helps to know where you stand.
 The SRE Maturity Model outlines the evolution of SRE practices from ad hoc to advanced:

-The goal is not just to take on tools, but to put SRE best practices into people, process, and culture.
+The goal is not just to adopt tools, but to integrate SRE best practices into people, processes, and culture.
 Learn more about SRE best practices.

 Metrics That Matter: KPIs for SRE Success